-The shares may be sold or otherwise disposed of from time to time by the selling stockholder.
-All expenses of the registration incurred in connection herewith are being borne by us, but any brokers' fees or commissions will be borne by the selling stockholder.
-We may receive proceeds upon the issuance of shares to Kingsbridge or in connection with the exercise of the warrant by Kingsbridge.
+For a list of the selling stockholders, please refer to the section entitled "Selling Stockholders" of this Prospectus.
+The shares may be sold or otherwise disposed of from time to time by the selling stockholders.
+All expenses of the registration incurred in connection herewith are being borne by us, but any brokers' fees or commissions will be borne by the selling stockholders.
+We will not receive any proceeds from the sale or other disposition of common stock by the selling stockholders.
+However, to the extent that the Warrants, Options or Option Warrants are exercised for cash, we will receive the payment of the exercise price in connection with such exercise.